snok/drf-openapi-tester/README.md

 - Testing any implementation which generates a static yaml or json file (e.g., like [DRF](https://www.django-rest-framework.org/topics/documenting-your-api/#generating-documentation-from-openapi-schemas))

-If you're using another method to generate your schema and would like to use this package, feel free to add an issue, or create a PR.
+If you're using another method to generate your schema and would like to use this package, feel free to add an issue or create a PR.

 Adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema.

 ## Installation